-The original Markesan Depot houses the schoolroom and railroad display, and the Arthur Jahns Memorial Agricultural Museum houses the equipment and tools of the agricultural background of the area.
+original Markesan Depot houses the schoolroom and railroad display, and the Arthur Jahns Memorial Agricultural Museum houses the equipment and tools of the agricultural background of the area.
 The depot agent's office houses railroad memorabilia as well as a working telegraph.
-The loading dock houses a milk bottle collection and equipment used in the growing and as harvesting of potatoes.
-The museum is open May through September on Saturday from 1 to 4 p.m. or anytime by appointment.
-Special events for the year include a cemetery walk through each Memorial Day and the Annual Heritage Day Celebration on the third Sunday in September from 1 to 5 p.m.
-There are demonstrations, free refreshments and entertainment throughout the afternoon.
+The loading dock houses a bottle collection and milk equipment used in the growing and harvesting of potatoes.

+The museum is open May through September on Saturday from 1 to 4 p.m. or anytime by appointment; we welcome your visit.
+Special events for the year include the Cemetery Walk through each Memorial Day and the Annual Heritage Day Celebration on the third Sunday in September from 1 to 5 p.m.
+There are demonstrations (i.e spinning, Ukrainian egg painting, DAR, blacksmith, etc.), free refreshments and entertainment throughout the afternoon.
 Visit and join us for a "Blast from the Past."

-Markesan Historical Society Grand River Valley Museum 214 East John Street, Markesan, WI 53946 (920)398-2719 or (920) 398-3359 www.markesanhistoricalsociety.org
+Markesan Historical Society

+Grand River Valley Museum

+214 East John Street, Markesan, WI 53946

+(920)398-2719 or (920) 398-3359

+markesanhistoricalsociety.org